usc-clicker/clicker-iOS/README.md

 - There is also a Constants file, where you can find global definitions for variables such as the Base URL for API calls.

 Certificates, Provisioning Profiles, and Devices:
 - You will likely need to do research into getting the application on your device.
 In order to test push notifications, you will need an Apple Developer account.
-More info about transferring ownership TBD.
+We currently do not have information about a general USC developer account that you can gain access to, so you may need to register for one.
+You will need to register the app under whichever developer account you choose to use and then research how to do set up your provisioning profiles and developer certificates.
+- Keep in mind that you will also need to modify the Parse certificates, and that when you deploy to TestFlight you will need a distribution certificate.

 TestFlight:
 - Currently, TestFlight is set up under Julia Lin's Developer Account.
 Information about transferring ownership TBD.